common name: crabhole mosquito

 Figure 6.
 Land crabs occasionally seal the entrances to their burrows with an earthen plug.
 Photograph by David Mook, St. Lucie Mosquito Control Unit, Florida.

 Another inhabitant of land crab burrows is the killifish Rivulus marmoratus, which is particularly common in burrows that are more likely to be inundated by storm or seasonally high tides.
 Rivulus marmoratus can survive in the low oxygen and high hydrogen sulfide concentrations characteristic of the small, isolated aquatic habitats in land crab burrows, and it will readily devour Deinocerites cancer larvae.
-Other unusual traits enhancing the capacity of Rivulus marmoratus to prey on crabhole mosquito larvae include: the ability to move from one crabhole to another one by scooting over damp soil; the capacity to lay eggs with delayed hatching under drought conditions; and the self-fertilizing hermaphroditic mode of reproduction which enables a single fish to colonize new habitats.
+Other unusual traits enhancing the capacity of Rivulus marmoratus to prey on crabhole mosquito larvae include: the ability to move from one crabhole to another by scooting over damp soil, the capacity to lay eggs with delayed hatching under drought conditions, and the self-fertilizing hermaphroditic mode of reproduction which enables a single fish to colonize new habitats.

 Figure 7.
 The killifish, Rivulus marmoratus, a predator of the crabhole mosquito, Deinocerites cancer Theobald.
 Photograph by Michele Cutwa, University of Florida.

-During the late summer and fall, estuarine water levels along Florida's southeast coast typically are much higher than they are during the rest of the year.
+During the late summer and fall, estuarine water levels along Florida's southeast coast are typically much higher than they are during the rest of the year.
 These high water conditions invariably flood and submerge many land crab borrows near the estuarine intertidal zone, making the Deinocerites cancer larvae easy prey not only for Rivulus marmoratus but also for several other fish species.
 Nevertheless, land crabs adjust to these major floods by relocating further inland, and their new burrows are rapidly colonized by Deinocerites cancer.

 The transformation from an aquatic to a terrestrial creature takes place in the non-feeding pupal stage.
 Deinocerites cancer pupae, like those of all mosquito species, are motile but tend to be inactive unless disturbed by other organisms.
 The pupal stage lasts just a few days.